arsanjani/TypeMate/README.md

 # TypeMate - AI-Powered Text Capture & Rewriting Tool

-🚀 **Instant text capture and AI-enhanced rewriting** - Select any text, press Ctrl+Alt+R, and transform your writing with this lightweight Windows tray application.
+🚀 **Instant text capture and AI-powered rewriting** - Select any text, press Ctrl+Alt+R, and transform your writing with this lightweight Windows tray application.
 Perfect for writers, developers, and productivity enthusiasts.

 ## Features